joelhawksley/identity/components/slides.md

 ^ How could this be?

-^ Things are, well, different here at GitHub.
+^ You know, things are different at GitHub.

 ---